-I declare that I am the applicant; and that all the information in this application is true and correct; and the owner (if not myself) has been notified of the permit application.
+I declare that I am the applicant; and that all the information correct; and the owner (if not myself) has been notified of the

 Signature: Date:

 day / month / year

 Need help with the Application?
-II

 If you need help to complete this form, read More Information at the end of this form.